Ray Takeyh

-Ray Takeyh is an Iranian-American Middle East scholar, former United States Department of State official, and a Senior Fellow at the Council on Foreign Relations.
+Ray Takeyh is an Iranian-American Middle East scholar, former United States Department of State official, and a senior fellow at the Council on Foreign Relations.

 Early life

 Ray Takeyh was born to an Assyrian family in Tehran, Iran in 1966.
 His family has origins in the village of Takeyh-Ardishai in Urmia.
-He obtained his doctorate from the University of Oxford.
+He obtained a doctorate in modern history from the University of Oxford.